Excel HLOOKUP Examples (Table of Contents)

 - HLOOKUP Example in Excel – Illustration #2

-Hlookup is used for mapping and looking up the values which are horizontally filled.
+Hlookup is used for mapping and looking up the values that are horizontally filled.
 Similar to Vlookup, Hlookup is also having the same syntax.
 Below are the different Hlookup examples in Excel.

 HLOOKUP Example in Excel – Illustration #1

-Now we will test Hlookup for the data shown in the above table and location of the output cell will be B7 which is marked below with heading Quantity.
+Now we will test Hlookup for the data shown in the above table, and the location of the output cell will be B7 which is marked below with the heading Quantity.

 - Lookup_value: It is the fixed reference lookup cell for which we need to find the value.